Physics-50/Module-2/docs/week1.md

 + A link to a spreadsheet with your experimental data.
 Reminder: all calculations, including calculations for appropriate uncertainties, should be included (in the form of evaluated formulas) in your spreadsheet.

-+ Conclusions regarding the significance of your investigated source of experimental uncertainty.
-Remember, as a rule of thumb, if the parameter we varied were **not** significant we would expect the data points to be about one error bar away from the mean on average.
++ Conclusions regarding the significance of the effect diffraction angle grating has on measured $$x$$ values.
+Remember, as a rule of thumb, if the parameter we varied were **not** significant we would expect the data points to be about one error bar away from the mean on average, and to show little or no trend.
 Does your data show significantly greater variation than this?

 -------------